 Second, repeated burden tests on a large number of elements would be subject to a large multiple-testing penalty.
 Thus, we tried to restrict our annotation set to a minimum number of high-confidence elements.
 With a particular focus on enhancers, we started by searching for regions supported by multiple lines of evidence in the data-rich top-tier cell types.
-We developed a machine-learning algorithm to combine shapes of signal tracks from DNase-seq and a battery of up to 10 histone modification marks (see suppl.).
-Using a second algorithm, we then intersected these predictions with the result of STARR-seq experiments (see supplement).
+We developed an machine-learning algorithm to combine shapes of signal tracks from DNase-seq and a battery of up to 10 histone modification marks (see suppl.).
+Using a second algorithm, we then combined these predictions with our processing of the STARR-seq experiments (see supplement).
 These experiments provide a direct, albeit noisy, readout of enhancer activity in specific cell types.
-Such an integrative approach enables us to define a minimal list of enhancers with as few false-positives as possible.
+Such an "ensemble" approach enables us to define a minimal list of enhancers with as few false-positives as possible.
 We also reconciled and cross-referenced our "compact annotation" with the main encyclopedia annotations (see supplement).

-[JZ2ALL: suggest to delete the following headline since it is still talking about power, or change it to headline 2]

-H1: Linking genes to non-coding elements to create an extended gene annotation and its use in determining mutationally burdened regions
+Linking genes to non-coding elements to create an extended gene annotation and its value in determining mutationally burdened regions

-H2: Extended gene annotation through accurate noncoding element to gene linkage facilitates recurrence analysis interpretation

 To increase statistical power, a final part of our "compact" annotation entails linking noncoding regulatory elements to protein-coding exons to form an extended gene region as a single test unit.
 Such a unified annotation enables joint evaluation of the mutational signals from distributed yet biologically connected genomic regions.
 Traditional methods for linking rely solely on the correlation of individual signals (e.g., between the activity of one histone mark at an enhancer and gene expression of neighboring genes), and these may result in inaccurate extended gene definitions.
 Here, we use direct experimental evidence on physical interactions from Hi-C and ChIA-PET experiments, combined with a machine learning algorithm that takes into consideration the wide variety of histone modification marks and gene expression to delineate accurate enhancer-target gene linkages.

 By integrating our compact annotation sets, BMR estimates, and accurate extended gene definitions, we were able to obtain maximal power for detecting genomic regions (coding and non-coding) that are mutationally burdened.
 Fig. 2C illustrates the greater power in detecting mutationally burdened non-coding regions in several well-known cancer cohorts.
-For example, in the context of chronic lymphocytic leukemia (CLL), our analyses identified well-known highly mutated genes (such as TP53 and ATM that have been reported from previous analyses.
+For example, in the context of chronic lymphocytic leukemia (CLL), our analyses identified well-known highly mutated genes (such as TP53 and ATM) that have been reported from previous analyses.
 It also discovered genes missed by the exclusive analysis of coding regions, such as BCL6.
 Variants of BCL6 are known to have strong prognostic value for patient survival (Fig. 2D).

-Interpreting tumor expression profiles using ENCODE regulatory networks identifies key regulators in cancer
+Interpreting tumor expression profiles using ENCODE networks identifies key regulators in cancer

 Building on the extended gene annotation, we provide detailed regulatory networks.
 Specifically, for TF networks, we incorporated both distal and proximal networks by linking TFs to genes, either directly by TF-promoter binding or indirectly via TF-enhancer-gene interactions in each cell type (see supplement).
-We then pruned these networks to include only the strongest edges using a signal shape algorithm20.
+We then pruned these networks to include only the strongest edges using a signal shape algorithm20 (see suppl.).
 In addition, we reconciled all our cell-type-specific networks to form a generalized pan-cancer network.
 Similarly, we also defined an RNA-binding protein (RBP) network.
-Compared to imputed networks derived from gene expression or motif analyses, our ENCODE TF and RBP networks were built using ChIP-seq and eCLIP experiments, which provide much more accurate regulatory linkages between functional elements.
+Compared to imputed networks derived from gene expression or motif analyses, our ENCODE TF and RBP networks provide much more accurate and experimentally based regulatory linkages between functional elements.